 As with all visa for Australia, a number of basic requirements must be met.
 These include not being in debt to the Australian government, being in good health and having a good character.
 Read below on the e-visa requirements page what this means.
 Finally, no previous application for an Australia visa should ever have been rejected.

 High cost and lengthy processing time

 Working Holiday visas have a rather lengthy processing time.
 Usually it takes at least several weeks before an application is approved.
-The costs are also quite high, namely AUD 485, the equivalent of approximately £268,00 per person.
+The costs are also quite high, namely AUD 485, the equivalent of approximately GBP 268,00 per person.

 If you do not wish to stay in Australia for longer than three months and do not wish to work there, it is better to apply for a tourist visa for Australia.
-This can be done via this website and only costs € 14,95.
-The tourist visa can be approved within an hour.
+This can be done via this website and only costs € 24,95.
+The tourist e-visa can be approved within 5 days.